Application Requirements for Online Master’s Program

 - Are there length limitations on resume and statement of purpose?
 There is no hard limitation on length, but it’s better to keep them within two pages.

 - How long should I wait to get an admission decision?
 Time frame may vary depending on the application volume.
-You can login to your application account to check status.
-It is expected that you check your account for decision status, and not email the ME Grad Office regarding status.
+Typical timeframe is 3-5 weeks.
+You should login to your application account to check status.
+Constant email inquiries do not speed up the decision process, so please do not email the ME Grad Office to check status of your application.

 - My application has been denied.
 Can I find out the reasons my application was turned down?
 Reasons for denial include a number of factors, such as academic qualifications and enrollment limitations.
 Each application is reviewed and considered based on these factors.
 Due to the large volume of applications, we are unable to individually respond as to what weakness your application may have had.
 Admission decisions are final.